 2. Buy one of the Ravaged Lands boxes

 If you already have the starter set, or you want terrain with a different style, the next product to get is one of the Ravaged Lands sets.
-They all come with 36 terrain cards and a set of tokens, but not with the battleplan cards that you need to generate your missions.
+Some come with terrain cards and tokens, some don’t.
+They are all out for a limited amount of time, so be quick to grab one if they interest you.

-3. Use the optional terrain rules from Tome of Champions!
+3. Use the optional terrain rules from the core rules

 If you are looking to get some terrain made for you, you can check out our review of the terrain we had commissioned from Go to Ground Wargaming.